mottelet/Scientific_Modeling_Cheatsheet/README.md

 This cheatsheet provides side-by-side comparisons of common scientific computing operations across three major platforms:
 - **MATLAB** - The traditional choice for engineering and scientific computing
+- **Scilab** - Open source software sharing more features and language idioms with MATLAB than one might think
 - **Python** - Using NumPy, SciPy, PyTorch, and SymPy for scientific computing
 - **Julia** - Modern high-performance scientific computing with unified ecosystem